Miami FC

-Miami FC is an American professional soccer team based in Miami, Florida that competes in the USL Championship, the second tier of the American soccer pyramid.
+Miami FC is an American professional football team based in Miami, Florida that competes in the USL Championship, the second tier of the American soccer league system.

 The club began play in the North American Soccer League (NASL) in the 2016 season.
 Following the demise of the NASL, the club participated in the National Premier Soccer League (NPSL) and the National Independent Soccer Association (NISA) before moving to the USL Championship for the 2020 season.
 The team currently plays its home games at Pitbull Stadium on the campus of Florida International University.

 History

 North American Soccer League

 The club was announced on May 20, 2015, as the 12th North American Soccer League franchise with plans to begin play in the 2016 season and later confirmed it would play out of Ocean Bank Field at FIU Stadium on the campus of Florida International University.
 The team, co-owned by media entrepreneur Riccardo Silva and former Italy national team defender Paolo Maldini, came only one year after former England national team star and Major League Soccer legend David Beckham announced his intent to launch an MLS team in the city.

 In September 2015, Alessandro Nesta was appointed as the club's first coach.
 On November 20, 2015, Italian sportswear company Macron were announced as the club's kit suppliers on a three-year deal.

 Nesta resigned as coach following the completion of the 2017 season, on November 17.